groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 3.4.3 (2024-05-29) =
+* ADDED Asset editing lock.
+Emails and funnels will now be "locked" while editing.
+Similar to WordPress posts.
+*

 = 3.4.2.3 (2024-05-15) =
 * ADDED Option in the custom properties editor to move fields between property groups.
 * FIXED Bug with birthday filter caused birthdays during non-leap years to be excluded when using the 'today' range.